 Even if you successfully do all the things we've talked about so far, the final decision on whether you ultimately get that raise or not is out of your control.

 Instead of getting hung up on this fact, you should have a contingency plan and exit strategy in case things don’t work the way you would like.
-You know what’s worse than realizing you’re being underpaid?
-Realizing you’re being underpaid, asking for what you deserve and then staying put even if nothing changes.
+Do you know what’s worse than realizing you’re being underpaid?
+Realizing you’re being underpaid, asking for what you deserve, and then staying put even if nothing changes.
 This fear of change is what holds many women back in forging a new career path for themselves.

 If any of these mistakes are ones you’ve made in the past (or are still making), don’t beat yourself up about it.
 Now that you know what to avoid, focus on how you’ll do better going forward.